geneontology/geneontology.github.io/_docs/faq.md

 [other](/faq-tags/other)
 {:/comment}

 Mapping granular annotations of a set of genes to one or more high-level, broader parent terms is referred to as "GO slimming".
 GO slimming is commonly used to report an overview of a genome or to a set of summarize experimental results.
-GO hosts a number of predefined Slim sets, a generic GO slim, and a number of slims tailored to give good coverage for some well studied/annotated model species.
+GO hosts a number of predefined slim sets, a generic GO slim, and a number of slims tailored to give good coverage for some well studied/annotated model species.
 GO slimming will only be successful if the organism of interest has a body of GO annotation in the GO database (either electronic or manual).
-If your organism of interest has no publicly available GO data refer to the FAQ to annotate a gene set &lt;&gt;
+If your organism of interest has no publicly available GO data refer to the [FAQ on annotating a gene set](#how-do-i-annotate-a-novel-genome-with-go-annotations).

 ## What is a GPAD file?
 -------------------------------------------